Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Numerical Optimization Methods

-Note that while the NPA method provides an approximation of the quantum set of probabilities from its exterior, meaning a relaxation, the see-saw method finds direct representations of the quantum state and measurements implementing the found distribution.
-Thus, any solution obtained by the see-saw method is lower bound on the exact solution of the quantum optimization problem.
+During each iteration, the value of the Bell expression is computed using the updated quantum state and measurements.
+If the improvement in the Bell expression value falls below a predefined threshold or the maximum number of iterations is reached, the optimization process terminates.
+Through this iterative procedure, the see-saw method efficiently explores the space of possible quantum correlations, even though is not guaranteed to be converging towards the optimal solution that globally maximizes the Bell expression.
+Nonetheless, by providing explicit quantum state and measurements, it sheds light on the quantum nature of the underlying system.
+Indeed, note that while the NPA method provides an approximation of the quantum set of probabilities from its exterior, meaning a relaxation, the see-saw method finds direct representations of the quantum state and measurements implementing the found distribution.
+Thus, any solution obtained by the see-saw method is lower bound on the exact solution of the quantum optimization problem, complementing the results from NPA.